srimalonline/sb3-ppo-traffic-optimization/README.md

 ### Final Setup Steps

 1. Ensure Java JDK is installed and the path is correctly set in the code
-2. **NetLogo Model Setup**: The NetLogo model file `4Way-Junction-Traffic-Simulation-SriLanka.nlogo` is already included in this directory.
-The Python script will automatically use this file for the traffic simulation.
+2. **NetLogo Model Setup**: The NetLogo model file 4Way-Junction-Traffic-Simulation-SriLanka.nlogo is not included in this repository. please [download the model from the companion repository](https://github.com/srimalonline/4Way-Junction-Traffic-Simulation-SriLanka) and place it in the same directory as your Python files.

 **Note**: If you move the Python files to a different location, make sure to also copy the `4Way-Junction-Traffic-Simulation-SriLanka.nlogo` file to the same directory, or update the file path in the code: